-Wound is an injury to living tissue caused by a cut, blow, or other impact, typically one in which the skin is cut or broken.
+A wound is an injury to living tissue caused by a cut, blow, or other impacts, typically one in which the skin is cut or broken.

-Once wound occurs body tries to repair the defect and the process of wound healing is summation of a number of processes which follow injury including coagulation, inflammation, matrix synthesis and deposition, angiogenesis, fibroplasia, epithelialisation, contraction, remodelling and scar maturation
+Once wound occurs body tries to repair the defect and the process of wound healing is a summation of a number of processes which follow injury including coagulation, inflammation, matrix synthesis and deposition, angiogenesis, fibroplasia, epithelialization, contraction, remodeling and scar maturation

-If the wound edges are apposed healing proceeds rapidly to closure and is known as healing by first intention or primary healing.
-When the wound edges are apart, rapid closure is not possible and body tries to fill the defect with help of granulation tissue and the process is known as healing by healing by second intention and it results in formation of scar tissue.
+If the wound edges are apposed healing proceeds rapidly to closure and are known as healing by first intention or primary healing.
+When the wound edges are apart, rapid closure is not possible and the body tries to fill the defect with help of granulation tissue and the process is known as healing by healing by second intention and it results in the formation of scar tissue.

-Tidy wounds are inflicted by sharp instruments and contain no devitalised tissue; such wounds can be closed primarily with the expectation of quiet primary healing.
+Tidy wounds are inflicted by sharp instruments and contain no devitalized tissue; such wounds can be closed primarily with the expectation of quiet primary healing.

-Surgical incisions, wounds from cut glass or knife aer classified as tidy wounds.
-In these wounds , skin would be cut in a single and clean slash.
+Surgical incisions, wounds from cut glass or knife are classified as tidy wounds.
+In these wounds, the skin would be cut in a single and clean slash.

-Untidy wounds result from crushing, tearing, avulsion, vascular injury or burns, and contain devitalised tissue Wounds on the skin are irregular and multiple wounds may be present.
+Untidy wounds result from crushing, tearing, avulsion, vascular injury or burns, and contain devitalized tissue Wounds on the skin are irregular and multiple wounds may be present.

 Some wounds may require multiple sessions of debridement.

 Bruise of contusion occurs due to blunt injury to the tissues.
 Bruises require no specific management.
-Time required for bruising to clear is extremely variable and in some individuals, discoloration may persist for months.
-Hematoma refers to localized collection of blood in the tissue.
-Initially it is fluid but then clots after some time.
+The time required for bruising to clear is extremely variable and in some individuals, discoloration may persist for months.
+Hematoma refers to a localized collection of blood in the tissue.
+Initially, it is fluid but then clots after some time.
 Over the period, it is liquefied and absorbed.
 Some hematomas are very large and may persist, requiring intervention.

 Hematomas carry a danger of secondary infection.